papiodesu/leptos_book/src/async/10_resources.md

 ## Accessing Resources

-Both 「LocalResource」 and 「Resource」 implement the various signal access methods (「.read()」, 「.with()」, 「.get()」), but return 「Option<T>」 instead of 「T」; they will be 「None」 until the async data has loaded.
+Both "LocalResource」 and 「Resource」 implement the various signal access methods (「.read()」, 「.with()」, 「.get()」), but return 「Option<T>」 instead of 「T」; they will be 「None" until the async data has loaded.

-「LocalResource」 will actually return an 「Option<SendWrapper<T>>」, which has to do with thread-safety requirements; you can use 「.as_deref()」 to get access to the inner type (see the example below).
+"LocalResource」 will actually return an 「Option<SendWrapper<T>>」, which has to do with thread-safety requirements; you can use 「.as_deref()" to get access to the inner type (see the example below).

 ```admonish sandbox title="Live example" collapsible=true